Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Maret 2026 02.28.59 UTC
+- WIB: Minggu, 1 Maret 2026 03.36.16 UTC
-- WITA: Minggu, 1 Maret 2026 03.28.59 UTC
+- WITA: Minggu, 1 Maret 2026 04.36.16 UTC
-- WIT: Minggu, 1 Maret 2026 04.28.59 UTC
+- WIT: Minggu, 1 Maret 2026 05.36.16 UTC

 Kutipan Inspiratif:
-"Good Friends Are Hard to Find, Difficult to Leave, Impossible to Forget."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology